wso2/docs-mi/en/docs/reference/mediators/cache-mediator.md

 </tr>
 <tr class="even">
 <td><strong>Protocol Type</strong></td>
 <td>The protocol type to be cached in the message flow.
 In the current implementation, HTTP is the only value that you can select.
-Although the only configuration supported for other protocols is the <code>                HashGenerator               </code> , you can specify the protocol type to be anything and specify a <code>                HashGenerator               </code> that you prefer.</td>
+Although the only configuration supported for other protocols is the <code>HashGenerator</code>, you can specify the protocol type to be anything and specify a <code>                HashGenerator               </code> that you prefer.</td>
 </tr>
 <tr class="odd">
 <td><strong>HTTP Methods</strong></td>
 <td>A comma separated list of HTTP methods that should be cached for the HTTP protocol.
-The default value is <code>*</code>, and it caches all HTTP methods.</td>
+The default value is <code>*</code>, where it caches all HTTP methods.</td>
 </tr>
 <tr class="even">
 <td><strong>Headers to Exclude in Hash</strong></td>
 <td>A comma separated list of headers to ignore when hashing an incoming messages.
-If you want to exclude all headers when hashing an incoming message, specify *.</td>
+If you want to exclude all headers when hashing an incoming message, specify <code>*</code>.</td>
 </tr>
 <tr class="odd">
 <td><strong>Response Codes</strong></td>